Tag Archive 'building tips'

 1. Obtain a building permit.
 Many cities, counties and municipalities require a building permit for new construction.
 Check with your building department or building official to find out if you need to obtain a building permit and what the necessary requirements and fees are to do so.
 Often people build a new garage or backyard shed only to discover they should have obtained a building permit first.
 In some instances, the owner is forced to tear down the new structure or pay a fine.
 Such hassles and expenses can be avoided if you check with the proper building authorities ahead of time and obtain the correct paperwork or documents.

-3. Purchase quality blueprints.
+1. Purchase quality blueprints.
 Even if you consider yourself a top-notch, do-it-yourselfer, a professional set of garage blueprints will be necessary.
 Good garage plans will guide you on every aspect of garage construction without taking the risk of making a mistake during construction.
 Garage blueprints like those offered at The Garage Plan Shop are drawn to national building codes and reflect all of the necessary information for a qualified builder to construct the garage from the ground up.
 Not only do garage blueprints contain elevations, a foundation plan and framing information for construction, but they also serve as a handy tool for obtaining bids and estimates for materials and labor.
+A great way to speed up the whole construction process of your garage is by purchasing Metal Building Packages.
+In addition, you may consider adding a metal roofing system so it matches your garage’s style.
+You may hire a roof services contractor to install or build the roof of your new garage.

 No responses yet